FogNetwork/Tsunami/CONTRIBUTING.md

 Game requests must have a link to the game source (emulator, game, web, flash, or retro)

-Official games like minecraft cannot be added
+Big games like minecraft cannot be added